-The children in Divine Mercy SNS enjoy participating in cricket during the Spring and Summer.&nbs..
+The children in Divine Mercy SNS enjoy participating in cricket during the Spring and Summer.
+A..

-The school will be entering a team into the Leinster Primary Chess League.
-In 2018 the team..
+The school will be entering a team into the Leinster Primary Chess League later in 2021.
+In 201..

 Camogie is played in all classes in Divine Mercy SNS.
 Our senior team play in the Cumman na mBuns..